Hipson47/WhatsAppChatBot/README.md

    ```

 3. **Configure environment variables**:
-   Create a `.env` file in the project root:
+   Create a `.env` file in the project root with the following content:
    ```env
    # Telegram Bot Configuration
    TELEGRAM_BOT_TOKEN=your_bot_token_from_botfather